Introduction

 Positions can be assigned one or more funding sources to indicate how a position's costs are allocated across different budgets or accounts.
 Each funding source entry pairs a source name with a percentage allocation.

-For example, a position might be funded 60% by a General Fund and 40% by a Grant.
+For example, a position might be funded 60% by General fund and 40% by Grant.
 You can add or remove rows as needed using the controls in the funding source field.

 -